Omnimindia/GroundingDINO-stk/README.md

 # GroundingDINO-stk

-Welcome to the GroundingDINO-stk project!
-This repository provides a source that can install the `GroundingDINO` library from `PyPI`.
+Welcome to the GroundingDINO-stk project! :tada: :dizzy: This repository provides a source that can install the `GroundingDINO` library from `PyPI`.
 The `GroundingDINO` version was last updated on `2023/06/29`.

 This document contains all the information you need to get started, including: